How to Plan a Shanghai Tour

 This bustling pedestrian street is a must-see metropolitan destination, attracting thousands of fashion lovers from all over the world.
 Over 600 shops on the road offer many famous brands, superior quality, and new fashions.
 At night, flashing neon signs illuminate the magnificent buildings and spangle the night sky.

-As the sixth in the world and the first in the mainland of china, Shanghai Disneyland Park creates many records among the existing Disney parks: it possesses the tallest theme castle, the first garden-designed zone, and the first pirate-themed garden.
+As the sixth in the world and the first on China's Mainland, Shanghai Disneyland Park creates many records among the existing Disney parks: it possesses the tallest theme castle, the first garden-designed zone, and the first pirate-themed garden.
 Besides, it combines movie figures with Chinese elements, such as the Chinese Zodiac Murals.

 Day 1: